 These sources consist of legitimate science or are evidence based through credible scientific sourcing.
 Legitimate science follows the scientific method, is unbiased, and does not use emotional words.
 These sources also respect the consensus of experts in the given scientific field and strive to publish peer-reviewed science.
 Some sources in this category may have a slight political bias but adhere to scientific principles.
 See all Pro-Science sources.

-- Overall, we rate Issues in Science and Technology a Pro-Science source based on the promotion of information that aligns with the consensus of science.
+- Overall, we rate Issues in Science and Technology as a Pro-Science source based on promoting information that aligns with the consensus of science.

 Factual Reporting: HIGH

 Founded in 1996, Issues in Science and Technology is a policy journal published by the United States National Academies of Sciences, Engineering, and Medicine; and Arizona State University.
 According to their about page, “The journal is a forum for discussion of public policy related to science and technology.”

 The website provides a Masthead on their about page that indicates Daniel Sarewitz is the editor-in-chief.